Which one would we choose?

 Lithium batteries do not age like Nickel Metal Hydride do so in theory last longer and will also give better battery life due to the technology used.
 These lithium-ion batteries have been used for many years in Philips Sonicare electric toothbrushes and can last up to 3 weeks.
 It is also the same technology that is used in the battery for your smartphone.

-Oral-B have managed a 2 day improvement by making the switch, which is good, but ultimately not good enough, when even a basic Philips brush, a fraction of the Genius 9000 can last half as much time again.
+Oral-B has managed a 2 day improvement by making the switch, which is good, but ultimately not good enough, when even a basic Philips brush, a fraction of the cost of the Genius 9000 can last half as much time again.

 Such a change leads nicely onto the next key difference which is the size of the brush.
 The 9000 has a cylindrical design and is smaller in the hand than the 6500.
 Much of this is as a result of the battery but improvement in the overall design and construction process.

 The consistent rounded feel of the 9000 is comfortable in the hand, although the Pro 6500 does have a reassuring chunkiness to it.